akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### Configuration per binding

-By default the configuration for the Jackson serializers and their @javadoc[ObjectMapper](com.fasterxml.jackson.databind.ObjectMapper)s is defined in the `akka.serialization.jackson` section.
+By default, the configuration for the Jackson serializers and their @javadoc[ObjectMapper](com.fasterxml.jackson.databind.ObjectMapper)s is defined in the `akka.serialization.jackson` section.
 It is possible to override that configuration in a more specific `akka.serialization.jackson.<binding name>` section.